Popular

 Bigstock

 You should never lie on your resume.
 Don't fabricate anything on your resume or your reason for looking for a new job.
 If asked about this during an interview, you need to address the question truthfully, but keep it brief regarding the reason for your departure and move on to more positive points.
-At least you now have your foot in the door and have a greater advantage of explaining the reason for departure in a more positive light.
+Frame your answer using the "Experience + Learn = Grow" method for answering behavioral interview questions, and you'll be sure to impress the hiring manager.
+You'll at least have your foot in the door and have a greater advantage of explaining the reason for departure in a more positive light.

 You can also use it to your advantage to reinforce points of achievements and accomplishments that may apply to the job.
 Remember that companies do check references and background information.
 Any candidate caught lying is grounds for dismissal.